-(5) The presentation of an application for procedural assistance does not suspend the run of any time-limit provided in the law or established by the court.
-In the case of a time-limit established by the court, the court, after it has determined the application for assistance, nevertheless grants a reasonable extension of the time-limit, in particular in the case of a time-limit established for responding to the action or to an application, provided the application for assistance was not without foundation or was not presented in order to obtain an extension of the time-limit.

-(6) In order to observe a time-limit provided in the law, the applicant for assistance must, during the run of the time-limit, also perform the procedural act for whose performance it seeks the procedural assistance, in particular, bring the action.
-After it has determined the application for procedural assistance, the court sets a reasonable time-limit for submitting the reasons of the action or for the payment of the state fee or for the curing of a defect in the action which is related to the granting of procedural assistance, provided the application for assistance was not without foundation or was not presented in order to obtain an extension of the time-limit.
+[RT I, 28.11.2017, 1 entry into force 01.01.2018] - (2) In assessing the economic situation of the applicant, the court takes guidance from § 186 of the Code of Civil Procedure. - (3) In the case that procedural assistance has been granted in the form of an order allowing payment of procedure expenses by instalments, the court may, if the recipient of procedural assistance makes the corresponding application, or of its own motion, take guidance from § 188 of the Code of Civil Procedure and suspend the payment of the instalments or vary the amount of such instalments. - (4) [Repealed RT I, 28.11.2017, 1 entry into force 01.01.2018] - (5) Presentation of the application for procedural assistance does not suspend the run of any time-limit provided by law or established by the court.
+In the case of a time-limit established by the court, the court, after it has decided on the application for assistance, nevertheless grants a reasonable extension of the time-limit, in particular in the case of a time-limit established for responding to the action or to an application, provided the application for assistance was not without foundation or was not presented in order to obtain an extension of the time-limit. - (6) In order to observe a time-limit provided by law, the applicant for assistance must, during the run of the time-limit, also perform the procedural act for whose performance it seeks the procedural assistance, in particular, bring the action.
+After it has decided on the application for procedural assistance, the court sets a reasonable time-limit for submitting the reasons of the action or for the payment of the state fee or for the curing of a defect in the action which is related to the granting of procedural assistance, provided the application for assistance was not without foundation or was not presented in order to obtain an extension of the time-limit.
 This does not preclude restoration of a time-limit of the proceedings.